Costin Amigo

 The Costin Amigo is a lightweight sports car built in the United Kingdom from 1970 to 1972.
-The Amigo was designed by Frank Costin and built by Costin Automotive Racing Products Ltd. The car's chassis was made of wood and plywood.
+The Amigo was designed by Frank Costin and built by Costin Automotive Racing Products Ltd. The car's chassis is made of timbers and plywood.

 History

 Frank Costin was an engineer who started his career in aviation design and later moved into automobiles and auto racing.
 He is considered to have been one of the preeminent aerodynamicists of his time.
 In Costin's personal history of automotive designs, the Amigo was Auto Project XVIII.
 The name was chosen to denote a car that was driver friendly.

 The goals set by Costin for the Amigo included the capability to cruise at a steady 100 mph with an engine speed below 5000 rpm, the ability to cover 250 mi without tiring the driver or stopping for fuel while carrying adequate luggage for the trip, and a rate of fuel consumption of 30 mpgimp.

 The project was started in 1968, while Costin was still based in North Wales.
 It subsequently moved to Little Staughton, Bedfordshire, and finally to a location near Luton, where Vauxhall had a large factory.
 The car was officially announced in December 1970.

 Production of the prototype was financed by television industry executive Jack Wiggins.
 Additional backing was provided by Paul Pycroft de Ferranti.

 The Amigo's selling price was set at £3,326 78p.

 Some sources say only eight of the cars were ever built, while others say the total was nine.
 One reports a total of nine with two cars left incomplete when production ended, one of those later completed in 1979.